k-nut/website/index.md

 permalink: /
 layout: default
 title: Hi, I'm Knut
+description: I'm a developer from Berlin working on various web- and open data related things.
 ---
 # Hi, I'm Knut 👋
 I'm a developer from Berlin working on various web- and open data related things.